BlueInfinity1/UnrealEngineSamples/README.md

 # Unreal Engine C++ Samples: Periscope View & Torpedo Launching

-This repository contains sample C++ code from an Unreal Engine 5 prototype project demonstrating a periscope UI for targeting and launching torpedoes in 3D environment with a submarine.
+This repository contains sample C++ code from an Unreal Engine 5 prototype project demonstrating a periscope UI for targeting and launching torpedoes in a 3D environment with a submarine.
 The implementation showcases dynamic UI element functionality, real-time enemy distance measurement, and predictive projectile path calculation.

 ## Video Demonstration